Cmoros/laba.solvd_personal-project/README.md

 $ npm test
 ```

+Tests that interact with the database may fail if the database has not been created or if the .env values have not been updated with your db.

+By default (with `npm test`) are run with `--runInBand` flag.
+Also, they're ran with `--coverage` flag.
 At the moment, tests that makes requests to the Postgres database may fail if different suites are ran simultaneously (like `standard.controller.test.ts` and `standard.model.test.ts`).
 This is because the tests interact with the same table and they add/update/delete rows that may compromise the other tests.
-By default (with `npm test`) are run with `--runInBand` flag.
-Also, they're ran with `--coverage` flag.